After I have shared my blog article “Why you should invest in Singapore Property”,

 I feel great that there is quite a response to my article, thank you.

-Of course, not all readers can agree to what I have shared.
+Of course, not all readers can agree with what I have shared.

 "Regarding investment, why I should invest in property?
 It takes quite a bit of time for me to reap my profits, liquidation is not as fast as other investment instruments like shares, REITs, or even just put the money in my saving / fixed deposits account to earn interest."